CSBDeep/CSBDeep/docs/source/install.rst

 by following the official instructions.

 ..
 Note::
-   We strongly recommend to use TensorFlow on a Linux or Windows system with a modern GPU from Nvidia, since TensorFlow currently does not support GPUs on the Mac.
+   We strongly recommend to use TensorFlow on a Linux or Windows system with a modern `CUDA-enabled GPU <https://en.wikipedia.org/wiki/CUDA#GPUs_supported>`_ from Nvidia, since TensorFlow currently does not support GPUs on the Mac.
    Without a GPU, training and prediction will be *much* slower (~30-60 times, even when using a computer with 40 CPU cores).